 How Does Skipping Increase Height?

-- When you are skipping your body is completely erect, stretching the spine and the back muscles and this may help to improve posture and balance (3), (4).
+- When you are skipping, your body is completely erect, stretching the spine and the back muscles, which may help improve your posture and balance and benefit the musculoskeletal system (3), (4).
 Correct posture may make individuals appear taller.
-Additionally. the constant bending of the knee while skipping is thought to cause the calf muscles to expand vertically.
+However, this is not actually gaining height, this is an improvement in posture.
+Additionally, the constant bending of the knee while skipping is thought to cause the calf muscles to expand vertically.